tiangeluo/ShapeCompiler/README.md

 ## Acknowledgement

 - Our codebase builds heavily on https://github.com/lucidrains/DALLE-pytorch.
-We appreciate [lucidrains](https://github.com/lucidrains) for open-sourcing.
 - We follow this [script](https://github.com/zekunhao1995/PointFlowRenderer) to render our point clouds with [Misuba](http://www.mitsuba-renderer.org/).

 ## BibTex